Abizern/hblog/posts/2011-01-17-just-enough-gpg-for-git.markdown

 ---
 title: Just Enough GPG for git
+description: If all you want to do is to sign and/or verify commits
 tags: osx, git

 ---

 It came about that I wanted to do some work with git and signed tags.
 It's been